Environmental Earth Sciences BSc (Honours) 2025 entry

 The BSc (Hons) in Environmental Earth Sciences is a four-year course, or three years for direct entry students, run by the School of Earth and Environmental Sciences, which provides students with a combination of academic skills and vocational training.
 During your degree, you will be able to take advantage of hands-on field, laboratory and computational research projects that investigate topics as varied as how ocean acidification affects the health of coral reefs, changes to monsoon systems due to global warming, and the impact of volcanoes on climate and society.

-Your degree will provide key skills training designed to prepare you for working life in a range of environmental disciplines, from carbon capture research to environmental protection, and water resources to modelling future climate change.
+Your degree will provide key skills training designed to prepare you for working life in a range of environmental disciplines, from environmental monitoring and protection and water resources to modelling future climate change.
 Teaching is strongly integrated with our leading research programmes, allowing our degrees to address the most exciting challenges in the Earth and environmental sciences.

 In first year, you will be introduced to the main concepts of Earth system science, including the interactions of the oceans, atmosphere, and climate system, the co-evolution of Earth and its biosphere, and the processes shaping Earth’s changing environment.

-In second year, modules provide additional and deeper study into Earth history, climatology, sedimentary systems, Earth surface processes, geobiology, geophysics and geochemistry.
+In second year, modules provide additional and deeper study into Earth history, climatology, sedimentary systems, Earth surface processes, terrestrial environmental processes, geophysics, and geochemistry.

 At Honours level, there is a shift from broader-themed to more specialised modules that introduce students to a wide variety of exciting new research trends and findings, as well as providing skills training in field techniques, GIS, and coding for data analysis and modelling.
 Modules involve the opportunity to get first-hand experience of new research discoveries and advances.